 Choosing to work with a debt management company is a decision only you can make.
 Some people feel that it reduces their stress since they no longer have to deal with the individual bills and creditors.

-The idea that someone is on their side can provide relief and make them feel hopeful about the situation.
+The idea that someone is on his or her side can provide relief and make them feel hopeful about the situation.
 However, it is advised to be cautious when choosing a debt management company.
 Check with the Better Business Bureau and look for reviews.
-There are companies that are only interested in getting the fees from you and are not really doing you a service at all.
+Some companies are only interested in collecting fees from you and are not doing you a service at all.

-Shop around before you select a company to work with.
-Calls from creditors can make you feel pressured to solve the problem now, but take the time to find the right company to work with or you will just be trading one problem for another.Below are some tips to finding a good debt management company:
+Shop around before you select a company.
+Calls from creditors can make you feel pressured to solve the problem now, but take the time to find the right company to work with, or you will just be trading one problem for another.Below are some tips to finding a good debt management company: